 craniopagus conjoined twins

-condition so unusual that some doctors recommend life-risking surgery to separate.
+condition so unusual that some doctors recommend life-risking surgery to separate, or even abortion.

 Why risk lives for surgical separation?